iflb/iflb.github.io/tutti/installation.md

 There are two hosts used in Tutti: for **production** and **development**.

-- **Production host** ...
+- **Production URL** ...
 Can be distributed to external workers. <span style="color:red">Manual build is necessary</span> before publishing.
-- **Development host** ...
+- **Development URL** ...
 Used for prototyping Tutti projects.
 Changes in projects are monitored and automatically rebuilt.

 #### 3-1-1.
 Production host